 The nation's schools complied with yearly testing, grew accustom to the use of the data for accountability and instructional purposes, and trained the next generation of teachers and leaders under a federalized system of standards, testing, and outcome-based accountability.
-Without proof that standards improve student achievement, the call for higher, more rigorous, common standards as an essential step in reforms continued.
-Thus the common core of federal/national/state standards came to be through Achieve Inc. and their American Diploma Project (ADP) (Achieve, 2008, 17).
+Without proof that standards improve student achievement, the call continued for higher, more rigorous, common standards as an essential step in reforms.
+Thus the common core of federal/national/state standards came to be through Achieve Inc. and their American Diploma Project (ADP) (Achieve, 2008, p.
+16).

-Today, the basic federal policy assumption that standards and assessments will bring about higher student achievement remains the basis of NCLB's replacement, the Obama era 2015 ESEA reauthorization - the Every Student Succeeds Act (ESSA) - sponsored by Senator Lamar Alexander.
+And the basic federal policy assumption that standards and assessments will bring about higher student achievement remained the basis of NCLB's replacement, the Obama era 2015 ESEA reauthorization-the Every Student Succeeds Act (ESSA)-sponsored by Senator Lamar Alexander.

-Throughout the last three decades, basic questions about education reforms remain unanswered.
-The nation's political leaders continue their restructuring plans without evidence to support the need or effectiveness of the strategies.
-With this type of sentiment, "standards-based education has a logic that is to us compelling" (Marzano & Kendall, 1997), evidence is ignored.
+With basic questions about education reforms remaining unanswered, the nation's political leaders continued their restructuring plans without evidence to support the need for, or effectiveness of, their chosen strategies.
+With this type of sentiment-"standards-based education has a logic that is to us compelling" (Marzano & Kendall, 1996, p.
+20)-evidence was ignored.
 Compelling is not convincing.

-Consider this.
+Consider this:

-"There is no apparent reason to postulate a relationship between student achievement and proficiency standards because student achievement is an outcome of pedagogical endeavor while proficiency standards are a product of political exercise" (Stoneberg, 2015,1).
+There is no apparent reason to postulate a relationship between student achievement and proficiency standards because student achievement is an outcome of pedagogical endeavor while proficiency standards are a product of political exercise.
+(Stoneberg, 2015, p.
+1)